mel427/mel427.github.io/index.md/index.md

 * Lab 3

     Lab 3, part 2 was a favorite because it was the first challenging lab I had.
 For the first time I realized what type of functions coding can have.
 In this example, we found the number of days between 2 different dates.
-I never thought of doing this, but after making an implementing a code that can do this, I began to wonder how much can coding really do.
+I never thought of doing this, but after creating and implementing a code that can do this, I began to wonder how much can coding really do.

 * Lab 4